Comcast/cmb/README.txt

 - Known Limitations
 --------------------------------------------------------------------------------------------

-1. The initial visibility timeout for messages in a queue is always 0.
-It is not possible to send a message and have it initially hidden for a specified number of seconds.
+1. CMB requires Cassandra version 1.0.10 or higher or Cassandra version 1.1.X.

-   Instead the message must be received first and only then the visibility timeout can be set.
+2. AWS4 signatures currently not supported.

-2. CMB requires Cassandra version 1.0.10 or higher or Cassandra version 1.1.X.
+3. CNS does not support SMS protocol.